 The Queen Bee does deliver penetrating sensations; I can pick up a deep, internal clitoral sensation.
 Unfortunately, it’s like the oscillations somehow skip the surface level of my clitoris.
 Ironically, this means that I’m not able to build up to an orgasm.
 Things feel nice, and they start to build, but my clitoris needs some extra oomph that it’s just not getting.

-The Queen Bee was difficult for me to write about today because I know Hot Octopuss was really stepping out of their comfort zone, trying to think outside the box to create a new type of clitoral sex toy.
+This Queen Bee review was difficult for me to write today because I know Hot Octopuss was really stepping out of their comfort zone, trying to think outside the box to create a new type of clitoral sex toy.
 While I expected the Queen Bee to work for my body, I’ve been unable to orgasm from it over the last few months.
 It doesn’t allow me to apply firm pressure, and the sensations that are delivered don’t hit my clitoris directly enough to orgasm.
 This might not be the case for everyone though, so I urge you to check out other reviews of this product.